-'rapture' is used to describe the great gathering of God's people at the
+'rapture' is used to describe the great gathering of all God's people at the

-end of the age from all over the world: first to the clouds, to meet the Lord
+end of the age from all over the world.
+According to Jesus, this will include

 regard to when the rapture takes place, there are three primary views:

 a pre-Tribulation rapture that occurs before the Tribulation,

 a mid-Tribulation rapture, that occurs near the middle, and